signals header

 The tactile sensor is more than a technical milestone.
 It’s a gateway to a future where robots enhance human life with care, safety, and precision.
 Physical intelligence will allow robots to interpret physical context, adapt in real time, and operate as trusted collaborators in homes, hospitals, factories, and hazardous environments.

 This is the foundation of dexterous robotics that can see, speak, touch, and engage with the world in ways that elevate human capability.
+This work represents early stage research and development, with progress shaped in close collaboration with a small group of lead customers as we continue to refine and validate the technology.

 Human finger with dark skin touching a metallic robot finger.